Anne Grommerch

 Anne Grommerch ([an ɡʁɔmɛʁʃ], 11 December 1970 – 15 April 2016) was a French politician who was a member of the National Assembly of France.

 Born in Thionville, she represented the Moselle department, and was a member of the Union for a Popular Movement.
 She replaced Jean-Marie Demange.
 Grommerch was also elected Mayor of Thionville in 2014.

 Grommerch developed breast cancer in 2007; there is a family history of the disease.
-She died as a result of it on 15 April 2016 at the age of 45.
+She died on 15 April 2016, aged 45.